BLUSH: Bold Learning for Understanding Sexual Health

 -

 Want a place where you don’t have to worry about anyone knowing you’re in need of some sexual health guidance?
 A place where you won’t have to worry about feeling judged and a place that is used to helping people your age?
-Then VCH’s Youth Clinics are for you!
+Then VCH’s Sexual Health Clinics are for you!

-Youth Clinics are free and confidential, and staff is always willing to point you in the direction of available services.
+Sexual Health Clinics are free and confidential, and staff is always willing to point you in the direction of available services.
+Many clinics also offer designated youth hours for people up to age 24 if you prefer.

 And it doesn’t have to be just about sex… if you are feeling low or stressed, or just like you need to talk to someone, they can help connect you with a counsellor!
 Or, if you have questions about using substances in a safer way, or would like help to quit smoking, they can help with that too!